johanberntsson/ozmoo/documentation/manual/manual.md

 # Command line history

 There is an optional command line history feature that can be activated by -ch.
 If activated, it uses the wasted space between the interpreter and the virtual memory buffers to store command lines, that can later be retrieved using the cursor up and down keys.
-The maximum space allowed for the history is 256 bytes, but the stored lines are saved compactly so if only short commands like directions, "i" and "open door" etc are used it will fit quite a lot.
+The maximum space allowed for the history is 255 bytes, but the stored lines are saved compactly so if only short commands like directions, "i" and "open door" etc are used it will fit quite a lot.

 Since memory is limited on old computers this feature is disabled by default.
 To enable it use -ch.
 This will allocate a history buffer large enough to be useful.
-It is also possible to manually define the minimal size of the history buffer with -ch:n, where n is 20-255 bytes.
+It is also possible to manually define the minimal size of the history buffer with -ch:n, where n is 20-255 (bytes).

 # Miscellaneous options

 ## Option -sp:n

 -sp:n is used to set the size of the Z-machine stack, in pages (1 page = 256 bytes).
 The default value is 4.
 Many games, especially ones from Infocom, can be run with just two pages of stack.
 The main reason for reducing this to two pages would be to squeeze in a slightly bigger game in build mode P, or to build a game where dynamic memory is slightly too big with the standard settings.

+To run an Inform 7 game (which may be feasible on the MEGA65), you want to set the number of stack pages to its highest setting: 64.

 ## Option -u